KylePlummerBSCS/KPtracer/README.md

 The verbose version of the file output has much more info and takes a bit of parsing to make sense of it.
 ![verbose output exceprt](https://i.imgur.com/CJbRlJQ.png)

-## Missing Functionality
-  * Robust signal handling
-  * Grandchild and descendant tracing

-Our original vision for the program was also to include more verbose signal handling and to trace all desendant processes.
-To that end pidlist has the functionality to handle multiple traced processes.
-Unfortunately, we did not get more robust signal handling up and running until too late to make major feature implementations.
-As of now what needs to happen is to identify when a descendant process begins and attach the trace with PTRACE_ATTACH.
-This could be done by looking for our first child (and subsequent traced descendants) when they reveive a SIGCHLD signal.
-We could also handle the fork() group or syscalls differently to try and intercept information about the newly forked process and PTRACE_ATTACH at that point.

-## Additional Functionality
-  * Verbose output

-During design we had very verbose output in order to explore the cpu registers and signals.
-This functionality was kept in for the final version mostly intact and can be accessed by the -v argument instead of -f.

 # Ptracer Manual